We welcome new applicants to the Natural Environment Research Council’s (NERC) high performance computing (HPC) facilities.

 Euro HPC Supercomputers

-UK researchers are able to use the Euro HPC Supercomputers.
+UK researchers can apply to use the supercomputers on Euro HPC Supercomputers.

 Artificial Intelligence Research Resource